ray-project/ray/doc/source/serve/multi-app.md

 The command `serve run` blocks the terminal, which allows logs from Serve to stream to the console.
 This helps you test and debug your applications easily.
 If you want to change your code, you can hit Ctrl-C to interrupt the command and shutdown Serve and all its applications, then rerun `serve run`.

 :::{note}
 `serve run` only has support for running multi-application config files.
-If you want to run applications directly without a config file `serve run` can only run one application at a time.
+If you want to run applications by directly passing in an import path, `serve run` can only run one application import path at a time.
 :::

 ### Check Status